easedup/acv9/curriculum/maths/year-5.md

 ## Achievement Standards {#achievement-standards}

-In Year 5, learning in Mathematics builds on each student’s prior learning and experiences.
-Students engage in a range of approaches to learning and doing mathematics that develop their understanding of and fluency with concepts, procedures and processes by making connections, reasoning, problem-solving and practice.
-Proficiency in mathematics enables students to respond to familiar and unfamiliar situations by employing mathematical strategies to make informed decisions and solve problems efficiently.

-Students further develop proficiency and positive dispositions towards mathematics and its use as they:

-*   apply their understanding of relationships to convert between forms of numbers, units and spatial representations
-*   use mathematical modelling to solve practical problems, with guidance, using natural numbers and operations, and report on insights and conclusions they reach about the context
-*   use common percentages to make proportional comparisons of quantities
-*   use appropriate instruments and digital tools to construct and measure angles in degrees
-*   use appropriate metric units to directly measure the area and perimeter of regular and irregular spaces
-*   locate and move positions within a grid coordinate system
-*   recognise what stays the same and what changes when shapes undergo transformations
-*   experiment with factors and multiples using algorithms and digital tools
-*   plan, conduct and report findings from statistical investigations that involve an increasing range of types of data and means for representing data
-*   develop their reasoning skills when they consider relationships between events and connect long-term frequency over many trials to the likelihood of an event occurring.
+By the end of Year 5, students use place value to write and order decimals including decimals greater than one.
+They express natural numbers as products of factors and identify multiples.
+Students order and represent add and subtract fractions with the same or related denominators.
+They represent common percentages and connect them to their fraction and decimal equivalents.
+Students use their proficiency with multiplication facts and efficient calculation strategies to multiply large numbers by one- and two-digit numbers and divide by single-digit numbers.
+They check the reasonableness of their calculations using estimation.
+Students use mathematical modelling to solve financial and other practical problems, formulating and solving problems, choosing arithmetic operations and interpreting results in terms of the situation.
+They apply properties of numbers and operations to find unknown values in numerical equations involving multiplication and division.
+Students create and use algorithms to identify and explain patterns in the factors and multiples of numbers.
+They choose and use appropriate metric units to measure the attributes of length, mass and capacity, and to solve problems involving perimeter and area.
+Students convert between 12- and 24-hour time.
+They estimate, construct and measure angles in degrees.
+Students use grid coordinates to locate and move positions.
+They connect objects to their two-dimensional nets.
+Students perform and describe the results of transformations and identify any symmetries.
+They plan and conduct statistical investigations that collect nominal and ordinal categorical and discrete numerical data using digital tools.
+Students identify the mode and interpret the shape of distributions of data in context.
+They interpret and compare data represented in line graphs.
+Students conduct repeated chance experiments, list the possible outcomes, estimate likelihoods and make comparisons between those with and without equally likely outcomes.